tm-mic/SpotON/coLAB/projektbericht.md

 2) #### Runtime.
-Runtime is a major problem we encountered when broadening the data basis, reading and writing the data for large areas.
+Runtime is a major problem we encountered when broadening the data basis, running geographic operations, reading and writing the data for large areas.
 We used several strategies to increase the speed of the program significantly.
 - multithreading to read the csv data
 - write csv data back to .parquet (HEX format) file format and read from there
-- folder structure to save intermediate results and check for already existing data during each run
+- set up folder structure to save intermediate results and check for already existing data during each run
 - vectorization of all dataframe operations where possible

 ## Architektur
+SpotOn follows a basic 3 layer architecture.
+Essentially, the user specifies their area of interest (terminal user communication) data is imported (I/O Module) indices are calculated (Data processing) eventually important data points are written back to files.
+The architecture can be examined in detail in the following diagram.

 ## Testkonzept

 ## Teamarbeit
+Concepts and ideas were developed as a team.
+We met every week at least once in order to communicate on changes, new ideas, and problems that occured.
+Next to the common communication channels (whats app, email, face to face) we communicated insights won during individual research through a text file.

+Ideas were tested.
+Working ideas were kept.
+Not working implementations were discarded.
+However, each idea and each concept brought forward was discussed and weight against the common understanding of the programs' usage.
+The teamwork was close nit.
+After a while certain fields of "specialization" occurred.\
+F.e.
+Christian mostly worked on import, data prep, cell and gemeinde index calculation.\
+Max mostly worked on questions of spatial dimension.\
+Thomas mostly refactored and tested functions.\
+While there was a bigger difference in competencies in the beginning of the project all members of the team worked their way into the project the different ways of thinking and programming.
+The team work was rewarding and fun.

+Tools and Methods used:
+Teams | Video chat \
+Whats App | unstructured communication \
+Git | Software Version Control \
+Trello | Task Management \
+Programming Weekend | Face to Face developing ideas